Stijnkool/inmanta-test/README.md

 You need `nodejs` & `npm` installed to run this project.

-This project has been developer on node version `v12.20.0`.
+This project has been developed on node version `v12.20.0`.
 This project will run on most node versions.
 But if you run into problems, maybe try that version.